 Stocking higher-than-average bluegill numbers early gives three advantages to achieving a strong food chain.
 First, small fish grow up in your lake, become conditioned to your water, your habitat, and adjust to environmental conditions for long-term success.
 We’ve seen over and over that stocking fingerlings yields super adults.
 Second, stocking higher numbers of fish gives an advantage using percentages to grow more numbers of big bluegills.
 There’s a certain percentage of fish which have the most aggressive nature to grow large.
 Stocking more numbers increases chances of growing more fish to larger sizes.
 Third, stocking higher numbers of bluegills builds a sound food chain for eye-popping growth.
-When introducing bass, they will have all they can eat and grow rapidly.
+Additionally, when introducing bass, they will have all they can eat and grow rapidly.

 Well intending friends may want to give you bass from area ponds or reservoirs.
 Please DO NOT add fish from outside sources unless approved by your consultant.
 They may be below healthy relative weights, too old, stunted, and not have desired Florida genes.
 There’s no way to casually stock right numbers or right specimens to produce a balanced fishery.
 A less than scientific plan would be difficult to reverse if not started on the right path.
 If your goal is quality bass and large bluegill, don’t stock channel catfish in bass lakes.
 They dominate feeders, rob bluegill of valuable nutrition, and compete with bass for critical forage.
 If you like to catch and eat catfish, we’ll help establish catfish in a separate, smaller pond.

 As with any project, front-end costs require the greatest investment.
 In future years, as you meet bass harvest requirements and sustain a strong food chain, there should be no need to stock additional bluegill, redear, or minnows, unless you want to set records.
 Without harvest, small bass become too numerous, usually between 10 to 14-inches.
 They consume large amounts of ideal forage needed by bigger bass.
 Eventually, they deplete the forage base, no matter how abundant.
 Consistent harvest pushes bass sizes over 15-inches.
-Generally, annual maintenance expense includes fish food, plus regular electrofishing surveys to monitor fish health and harvest underperformers.
+Generally, annual maintenance expense includes fish food, plus regular electrofishing surveys to monitor fish health and harvest under-performers.
 Hopefully, you won’t experience serious vegetation issues.
-If so, grass carp or tilapia could be stocked as a biological method for managing certain plants.
+If so, then grass carp or tilapia could be stocked as a biological method for managing certain plants.